 - I graduated from Yale in 2011, having primarily studied photography and film.
-Since then, I’ve spent a few years helping to create instructional videos about guitar technique.
-I’ve done editing, production, marketing, strategy, and even some 3D product design.
+Since then, I’ve spent several years helping to build a community and instructional library for guitarists; I’ve done video editing, production, marketing, strategy, web development, and even some 3D product design.

-- A few years ago during college I took a two-month trip to Peru and Argentina, doing a medium format photography project exploring questions of space and my relationship to the landscape.
+- During college I took a two-month trip to Peru and Argentina, doing a medium format photography project exploring questions of space and my relationship to the landscape.
 It was an amazing experience and a great introduction to the joy of independent travel, as well as my first extracurricular long-term/large-scale art project.

-- I’ve made several short films, including Walking on Eggshells: Borrowing Culture in the Remix Age (a documentary about appropriation, creative influence, re-use, and intellectual property) and Paperclip (my thesis for the film major, involving office drudgery, a tentative romance, and Star Wars figurines).
+- I’ve made several short films, including Walking on Eggshells: Borrowing Culture in the Remix Age (a documentary about appropriation, creative influence, re-use, and intellectual property) and Paperclip (narrative thesis for my film studies major).

 - I once had the thrill of opening for the Blue Scholars, an amazing Seattle hip-hop group that performed at my high school.
-Though I’ve neglected my rap career, I still consider myself a pretty cunning wordsmith, and one of my goals for this year is to write more lyrics.
+Though I’ve neglected my rap career, I still consider myself a pretty cunning wordsmith, and always enjoy writing lyrics.

 If you’re interested in working together, I’d love to learn more about you.
 Write me a letter responding to the questions below, and I’ll write back within two weeks (my promise to you!)
 In response to the most thoughtful, provocative, and otherwise exceptional letters, I’ll propose further correspondence—and in certain cases, an ongoing mentoring relationship.

 - Tell me about yourself.
 How did you become who you are, and who do you want to become?